-Selkirk College steps into the next five years with an advanced pledge of enhancing the lives of both students and members of the community.
+Selkirk College steps into the next five years with an advanced pledge of enhancing the lives of students, employees and members of the community.
 Building Remarkable Futures: Strategic Plan 2019-2024 is the culmination of community consultation, employee engagement, student input and the core values that have steered the regional college for more than 50 years.
 Read Building Remarkable Futures: Strategic Plan 2019-2024 and enjoy our story...

 Selkirk College provides personal experiences that build confident and imaginative learners ready to thrive in their community and in our dynamic world.